comododragon/linaii/README.md

 The clock uncertainty, array partitioning, loop pipelining and unrolling directives are passed to the design point explorers as arguments for the ```vai.py``` and ```vivai.py``` python scripts.
 Please run the scripts without any arguments for more information.

-If you want to try another partition factors, changes are needed in the design point explorer scripts.
+If you want to try other values for the directives, changes are needed in the design point explorer scripts.
+For example if you want to try other partition factors:
 * For ```vai.py```:
 	* The partition factors are defined at the ```configScheme``` variable.
 For example for kernel ```atax```, it will be at ```configScheme["atax"]["partitioning"]["1"]```:
 	```